Icenium/icenium-cli/docs/man_pages/project/testing/build-android.md

 * `--debug` - If set, applies the Debug build configuration. <% if(isHtml) { %> For more information about build configurations, see [build configurations](http://docs.telerik.com/platform/appbuilder/build-configurations/overview).<% } %>
 * `--release` - If set, applies the Release build configuration. <% if(isHtml) { %>For more information about build configurations, see [build configurations](http://docs.telerik.com/platform/appbuilder/build-configurations/overview).<% } %>
 * `--download` - If set, downloads the application package and its decrypted `AndroidManifest.xml` to the root of the project, instead of producing a QR code.<% if(isHtml) { %>Set this option if you want to manually deploy the app package later.
 You cannot set both the `--companion` and `--download` switches.
 If you want to download the application package to a specified file path, use the `--save-to` option instead.<% } %>
-* `--companion` - Produces a QR code for deployment in the companion app.
+* `--companion` - Produces a QR code for deployment in the developer app.
 * `--certificate` - Sets the certificate that you want to use for code signing your Android app.
 You can set a certificate by index or name. <% if(isHtml) { %>To list available certificates, run `$ appbuilder certificate`<% } %>
 * `--save-to` - If set, downloads the application package and saves it to the specified file path, instead of the project root.
 You do not need to set the `--download` switch.